cablelabs/Streamlined_Onboarding_Demo/docs/Raspberry_Pi_Deployment.md

 The following steps should be taken to install the streamlined onboarding components on the AP Pi:

-1. Install the following binaries to `/opt/streamlined_onboarding`:
+1. Install the following binaries to `/opt/streamlined_onboarding/bin`:
    * `onboarding_tool`
    * `dpp_diplomat`
-2. Create the credentials directories for the OBT & Diplomat (also in `/opt/streamlined_onboarding`):
+2. Create the credentials directories for the OBT & Diplomat in `/opt/streamlined_onboarding/lib`:
    * `onboarding_tool_creds`
    * `dpp_diplomat_creds`
 3. Install the `systemd` service for the DPP Diplomat: